No Cost Non-Governmental Foreclosure Option Homeowners Assistance Program

 The Clock started 30 days after your First missed payment.

-Rolling 30 days late- If you are consistently 30 days late, you may default in 90 days!
+Rolling 30 days late-Consistently 30 days late, Default in 90 days

 You MUST Report an abandoned home to the IRS.

 This should not be considerned legal advice.
 Always consult an attorney for variances for your particular needs & state after receiving any real estate advice~